Health Check A-Z

-A unit of alcohol is equal to about half a pint of normal-strength lager, a small glass of wine or a pub measure (25ml) or spirits.
-See the Live Well section about how to stop smoking for more information.
+A unit of alcohol is equal to about half a pint of normal-strength lager or a pub measure (25ml) or spirits.
+Read more about alcohol units.

-Contact your GP if you're finding it difficult to reduce the amount of alcohol that you drink.
-You may need to have additional treatment that could include counselling, group work or medication.
+Contact your GP if you're finding it difficult to reduce the amount of alcohol you drink.
+You may need additional treatment that could include counselling, group work or medication.

-Research shows that a diet that's high in fresh vegetables, particularly tomatoes, citrus fruit such as oranges, grapefruits and lemons, olive oil and fish oil, can reduce your risk of getting laryngeal cancer.
+Research shows a diet that contains many fresh fruits and vegetables, particularly tomatoes, citrus fruit (such as oranges, grapefruits and lemons), olive oil and fish oil, can reduce your risk of getting laryngeal cancer.
 This type of diet is sometimes known as a Mediterranean-style diet.

-Eating five portions a day of a variety of fruit and vegetables will also help prevent oral cancer, as well as other types of cancer.
-Fruit and vegetables contain chemicals called antioxidants, which are thought to help protect cells from becoming damaged.
-Leafy vegetables, such as lettuce, spinach and cabbage are thought to provide the most protection against cancer.
+Eating five portions a day of a variety of fruit and vegetables will also help prevent many types of cancer, including laryngeal cancer.
+Leafy vegetables such as lettuce, spinach and cabbage are thought to provide the most protection against cancer.

-Your diet should also be low in fat and high in starchy foods (carbohydrates), such as wholemeal bread, cereals and potatoes.
-See the Live Well section about healthy eating for more dietary information and advice.
+Your diet should also be low in fat and high in starchy foods (carbohydrates) such as wholemeal bread, cereals and potatoes.